yusufmalik2008/go-backend/README.md

+NOTES :
+This is just for a practice SWE Project!!!!

 #
 ```markdown
 # TaskFlow Go – Full-Stack Task Management App

 A modern, performant task management application built with **Go** on the backend and **React + TypeScript + TailwindCSS** on the frontend.
 Fully containerized with Docker.